ev510/walkwize/README.md

 # WalkWize
+WalkWize - Taking the path least traveled

+Online: walkwize.herokuapp.com

-Web app that suggests pedestrian walking routes to avoid forecasted congestion.
+WalkWize is an application that will suggests pedestrian walking routes to avoid forecasted congestion in Melbourne, Australia.

+Historic and real-time pedestrian data from the City of Melboure: http://www.pedestrian.melbourne.vic.gov.au/

+Walkable paths were generated from Openstreetmaps using the OSMnx package.